This feature is in Public Preview. Contact your Databricks representative to request access.

 - Name shows the string name of each alert.

 - Created By shows the user that created the alert.

 - State shows whether the alert status is

 TRIGGEREDmeans that on the most recent execution, the Value column in your target query met the Condition and Threshold you configured.
 If your alert checks whether “cats” is above 1500, your alert will be triggered as long as “cats” is above 1500.

 OKmeans that on the most recent query execution, the Value column did not meet the Condition and Threshold you configured.
 This doesn’t mean that the Alert was not triggered previously.
 If your “cats” value is now 1470 your alert will show as OK.

-UNKNOWNmeans SQL Analytics does not have enough data to evaluate the alert criteria.
+UNKNOWNmeans Databricks SQL does not have enough data to evaluate the alert criteria.
 You will see this status immediately after creating your Alert until the query has executed.
 You will also see this status if there was no data in the query result or if the most recent query result doesn’t include the Value Column you configured.